BACK TO BASICS Horse Care COURSE

 Week 4 – Bridles and tacking up practice

-There is the opportunity to further develop your skills by taking the BHS Essential Horse Knowledge certificate.
+There is the opportunity to further develop your skills by taking the BHS Essential Horse Knowledge certificates.

 Please contact the office

 ESSENTIAL HORSE KNOWLEDGE COURSES